tiendung2306/chess-auto-bot/README.md

 ## How to use
 1. Open a Terminal
-2. Change dir to the installation's install locaition
+2. Change dir to the script's install location
 3. Run the command:
 `python main.py`
 4. A topmost app will be opened, and the interface looks like this: <br>